 School of Psychology

-For years, scientists have been meeting children and parents during Summer Scientist Week to learn about how the mind and brain work first-hand through playing fun games.
+During Summer Scientist Week children and parents learn about how the mind and brain work first-hand through playing fun games.

-This year, we will be returning to an in-person Summer Scientist event!
-Throughout the week children aged between 4-17 years old will get to spend half a day taking part in a range of our research games and other fun activities.
+Throughout the week children aged between 4-11 years old spend half a day taking part in a range of our research games and other fun activities.

-The event will take place 29th-30th July and 2nd-4th August at the Engineering Science Learning Centre at the University Park campus of Nottingham University (directions to the event can be found on the sign-up link).
+The event will take place between 31st July and 4th August at the Engineering Science Learning Centre at the University Park campus of the University of Nottingham (directions to the event can be found on the sign-up link).

-Keep up to date with live information via our Facebook page
+Keep up to date with live information, including when the booking website opens, via our Facebook page

 Frequently asked questions Contact and visit us Book your place online